 Need an analysis?

 If you are interested in atomic absorption spectroscopy or other ways to determine the elemental makeup of a sample, do not hesitate to contact our experts through the form below.
-You can also check out our selection of elemental analyses and proceed to order the analytical services you need on our webshop.
+You can also check out our selection of elemental analyses and proceed to order the analytical services you need on our testing services webshop.

 Suitable sample matrices